gaborpelesz/from-the-transistors/compiler_sandbox/docs/progress.md

 ## Progress
 Use this list to include any change in development and to keep track of progress.

+- **25/10/21**:
+    - **Currently**:
+        - created cmake and cmocka unittest framework for my cutils
+    - **Next**:
+        - write unittests for cstring.h
+        - test and solve issues if any
+        - include arrayi in cutils somehow
+        - write unittests for arrayi.h
+        - Follow the plan of *22/10/21* and *21/10/21*
 - **24/10/21**:
     - **Currently**:
         - chosen build system: cmake